NoMore201/playmaker/README.md

 **!!
 If you use Ubuntu 16.04+** the fdroidserver package in the repositories is a but buggy, so I suggest you to install it through the guardianproject ppa (as explained in their repo).

 ```
-pip install -r requirements.txt  # consider using a virtualenv
-python3 playmaker.py
+usage: playmaker.py [-h] [-f] [-d]

+Apk and fdroid repository manager with a web interface.

+optional arguments:
+  -h, --help    show this help message and exit
+  -f, --fdroid  Enable fdroid integration
+  -d, --debug   Enable debug output
 ```

-it will listen on Flask default port 5000.
 By default the application uses a token-dispenser server provided by me.
-However, you can host your own instance of [token-dispenser](https://github.com/yeriomin/token-dispenser).
+However, you can host your own instance of [token-dispenser](https://github.com/yeriomin/token-dispenser) and then change the tokenurl variable in the config file.

-For additional informations on how to do this, consider checking the Docker images for token-dispenser: https://github.com/NoMore201/docker-token-dispenser
+For additional informations, check out Dockerfiles for token-dispenser: https://github.com/NoMore201/docker-token-dispenser

-After correctly setting up the server, change the `tokenurl` variable inside `playmaker.conf`.